What is today for catholic

 The central statement of Catholic faith, the Nicene Creed, begins, “I believe in one God, the Father Almighty, maker of heaven and earth, of all things visible and invisible.”
 Thus, Catholics believe that God is not a part of nature, but that God created nature and all that exists.

-You might be interested: When can catholic eat meat
+You might be interested: Items used in catholic mass

 What are the 4 types of Catholic prayer?